dhh1128/canonical-quoted-text/README.md

 Do not remove `U+200C ZERO WIDTH NON-JOINER` or `U+200D ZERO WIDTH JOINER`; they can be linguistically meaningful.
 Other accepted format and variation characters are preserved unless another rule explicitly transforms them.

-`U+200B` is also retained when the scalar immediately before it and the scalar immediately after it both have Unicode 17 `Line_Break` property value `SA`.
-Those are the scripts that do not separate words with spaces — Thai, Lao, Khmer, Myanmar, Tai Tham, New Tai Lue and Ahom — where `U+200B` is the word separator rather than a layout artifact, so removing it would merge words a reader of those scripts distinguishes.
-Requiring both neighbours to qualify keeps the ordinary case intact: a `U+200B` injected by a mailer or sanitizer at a script boundary, or anywhere in Latin, Cyrillic, Arabic, Devanagari or CJK text, is still removed.
-The complete set is:
+Keep `U+200B` when the scalar before it and the scalar after it both have Unicode 17 `Line_Break` value `SA`.
+Those scripts write without spaces between words and use `U+200B` to divide them, so removing it merges words their readers keep apart.
+Both neighbors must qualify.
+A `U+200B` dropped in by a mailer at a script boundary, or anywhere in Latin, Cyrillic, Arabic, Devanagari, or CJK text, still goes.
+The set covers Thai, Lao, Khmer, Myanmar, Tai Tham, New Tai Lue, and Ahom:

 ```text
 U+0E01..U+0E3A  U+0E40..U+0E4E  U+0E81..U+0E82  U+0E84  U+0E86..U+0E8A